 When saying thank you, avoid a generic overuse of the words.
 Be specific about what you are thankful for, acknowledge the effort that went into it, and explicitly state how it made a difference in your life.
-It is valuable feedback to the recipient, and will ensure that you don’t loose the authenticity of overusing the word.
+It is valuable feedback to the recipient and will ensure that you don’t lose the authenticity of overusing the word.

 4. React and respond

 Not responding to someone is probably one of the most disrespectful things you can do.
 You might not intentionally ignore someone, but by not responding you are sending a message that they are not important.

 To earn someone’s respect you need to reciprocate their effort to engage.
 It only takes a few seconds to hit the reply button and respond with a one-liner acknowledging the sender, even if it is telling them that you can’t respond now.